11 Key Martech Trends for 2021-2025

 Searches for “Shopify apps” over time.

-That's it for our list of important trends in the martech space.
+That's it for our list of important trends in the marketing technology space.

 From automation to podcast editing, the martech space is one of the fastest-moving on the planet.